Yadnesh-Ranshevare/Next.js/README.md

 ```
 - in above code snippet the response of getData function will get cached

 - this `unstable_cache` function accept second parameter which defines a **unique cache key**.
-This helps Next.js know when to reuse cached data and when to create a new cache entry.
+This is use to add custom id's to cache key

 ```ts
 const getData = unstable_cache(async(id:number)=>{